andrey-mokhov/graphql-php/docs/en/spiral/argument.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the constructor parameter is specified, the argument will be marked as obsolete in the GraphQL schema.
+            If the constructor parameter is specified, the argument will be marked as deprecated in the GraphQL schema.
             The reason will be the value of this parameter.
         </td>
     </tr>